EpsilonNought117/DS-Kit/README.md

-# Standard Data Structures and Algorithms Library for C
+# Data Structures Kit for C
-This is a simple library for data structures and algorithms, implemented in C.
+This is a simple single header style library for generic type data structures, implemented in C using macros and type erasure.

-Data Structures:
+Provided data structures and required methods (Work in Progress):

 1. Vector (Dynamic Array)
-2. Singly Linked List
-3. Queue
-4. Stack
-5. Deque

-Sorting Algorithms:

-1. Bubble Sort
-2. Selection Sort
+2. Stack
-3. Insertion Sort
-4. Binary Insertion Sort
-5. Merge Sort
-6. Heap Sort
-7. Quick Sort